mdomlop/sskit/README.md

 KISS tool for make snapshots in a Btrfs filesystem.

 Snapshots will be stored in [_subvolume/_]`.snapshots` directory.
-Here snapshots are named with this timestamp format: **YYYY-MM-DD_hh.mm.ss**
+Here, snapshots are named with this timestamp format: **YYYY-MM-DD_hh.mm.ss**

-For simplicity, Makesnap has no configuration file, only a non interactive command line.
+For simplicity, Makesnap has no configuration file, only a not interactive command line.
 It is designed for working with other tools like `crond` or `systemd-timer`.